pjenvey/path-pep/pep-0NNN.rst

 Changes to Python's standard library are also proposed to utilize this protocol where appropriate to facilitate the use of path objects where historically only ``str`` and/or ``bytes`` file system paths are accepted.
-The goal is to allow users to use the representation of a file system path that's easiest for them now as they migrate towards using path objects in the future.
+The goal is to facilitate the migration of users towards rich path objects while providing an easy way to work with code expecting ``str`` or ``bytes``.

 Rationale